imvg93/NoriX/backend/ENHANCED_JOB_SYSTEM.md

 - New jobs are automatically highlighted (`highlighted: true`)
 - Highlighted jobs appear prominently in student dashboard
 - Highlighted status is removed when student applies or views the job
-- Jobs remain highlighted for 24 hours or until student interaction
+- Jobs remain highlighted until the employer deletes the job (or an admin removes it)

 ### 2. Real-time Notifications
 - Employers receive notifications when students apply